biobuddies/wellplated/documentation/design.md

 column.
 Zero padding to a uniform width is performed to make sorting exported data easy, for tidy display.

 To avoid mixups, each `Container` is assigned a unique alphanumberic human and machine readable identifier called `code`.
-The following ways of making the `code` physically visible are supported:
+It is designed to support the following physical labeling:
 * Handwriting the letters and numbers on the `Container` (better than unidentified; maybe well suited to quick development; for consistent legibility consider the alternatives below)
-* Printing and sticking a label with with letters and numbers to the `Container`
+* Printing and sticking a label with human readable letters and numbers to the `Container`
 * Printing and sticking a barcode representation of the letters and numbers to the `Container`
-* Using `Containers` which already have a barcode representation of the letters and numbers printed on them
+* Scanning pre-barcoded `Containers` and recording their values in the database

 Tubes in a rack can be modeled as many single-`Well` `Container`s.
 This is a good choice when the tubes are only in this arrangement for one workflow step.
 If helpful, information about the rack can be recorded in related `Plan` or `Result` objects.

 Tubes in a rack can also be modeled as one multi-`Well` `Container`.
 This is a good choice when the tubes remain in the same arrangement for multiple workflow steps.
-If helpful, information about the tubes (such as tube-specific barcodes) can be be recorded in related `Plan` or `Result` objects.
+If helpful, information about the tubes, such as tube-specific barcodes, can be be recorded in related `Plan` or `Result` objects.

 Separate models per `Format`, and a unified model with separately incrementing numbers per prefix, were considered, but the code complexity of those approaches seems unwarranted.
 The first model to